Noahlopez0518/B-J-Dashboard/README.md

 # B&J-Dashboard
-Sales analytics system using SQL and Excel.
-Cleaned rows of transactional data, built KPIs, and delivered interactive dashboards with PivotTables, formulas, and VBA automation.

 ## 📊 Project Overview
 Designed and delivered a comprehensive sales analytics system that transformed raw transactional data into highly visual, interactive insights using SQL and Excel.